 2. Carter Mountain Orchard

 Usually I would save the sweets for the end of my article but you need to go to this place early in the day.
 There are many reasons to visit Carter Mountain Orchard but the most popular is to snag a dozen of the coveted apple cider doughnuts.
 They usually sell out of fresh doughnuts by early afternoon.
 If you are too late for doughnuts, order some local wine and hard apple cider and take in the magnificent views of Charlottesville and Albemarle county.
 Take time to survey the land once patrolled by President Thomas Jefferson.

 After several trips to Charlottesville, a local friend suggested I try Christian’s Pizza—saying she gets a slice every time she visits.
 Well, dang, that is a glowing recommendation so I went there on my next trip.
 Their location in The Corner is convenient when visiting University of Virginia.
 Their downtown location is convenient when visiting the pedestrian mall for a show or shopping.
 Both locations serve great pizza, by the slice or whole pie.

 Speaking of pizza, National Geographic declared that Crozet Pizza makes the Best Pizza in the World.
 Fodor’s merely awarded them Best Pizza in Virginia and Best Pizza in USA.
 You be the judge.
-Order an epic pizza pie from the original Crozet Pizza in the cute town of Crozet (pronounced crow-zay, by the way).
-That location is about 25 minutes from a satellite location in downtown Charlottesville—called Crozet Pizza at the Buddhist Biker Bar.
+Order an epic pizza pie from the original Crozet Pizza in the cute town of Crozet—pronounced crow-zay, by the way.
+The Crozet spot is about 25 minutes from a satellite location in downtown Charlottesville—called Crozet Pizza at the Buddhist Biker Bar.

 5. Oakhurst Inn Cafe